-During the years December 31, 2017, 2016 and 2015 charter hire commissions under the vessel Management Agreements amounted to \$1,830, \$2,212 and \$1,821 respectively and are reflected in the accompanying consolidated statements of income.
+During the years ended December 31, 2018, 2017 and 2016, charter hire commissions under the Management Agreements amounted to \$1,654, \$1,830 and \$2,212, respectively, and are included in Voyage expenses-related party in the accompanying consolidated statements of income.

 The Management Agreements will terminate automatically after a change of control of the owners and/or of the owners' ultimate parent, in which case an amount equal to the estimated remaining fees, but in any case not less than for a period of 36 months and not more than 60 months, will become payable to the Manager.
-As of December 31, 2017, based on the maximum period prescribed in the Management Agreements up to the initial termination period and the basic daily fee in effect during the year ended December 31, 2017, such termination fee would be approximately \$19.1 million.
+As of December 31, 2018, based on the maximum period prescribed in the Management Agreements up to the initial termination period and the basic daily fee in effect during the year ended December 31, 2018, such termination fee would be approximately \$19.1 million.

 The Management Agreements also provide for an advance equal to three months daily management fee.
 In the case of termination of the Management Agreements, prior to their eight year term, by any reason other than Manager's default, the advance is not refundable.
-Such advances as of December 31, 2017 and 2016, amounted to \$1,350, and are separately reflected in Non-Current Assets as Due from related party in the accompanying consolidated balance sheets.
+Such advances as of December 31, 2018 and 2017, amounted to \$1,350, and are separately reflected in Non-Current Assets as Due from related party in the accompanying consolidated balance sheets.

 In addition, the Manager makes payments for operating expenses with funds provided by the Partnership.
-As of December 31, 2017 and 2016, amounts of \$883 and \$878, respectively, were due from the Manager in relation to these working capital advances granted to it.
+As of December 31, 2018 and 2017, amounts of \$1,086 and \$883, respectively, were due from the Manager in relation to these working capital advances granted to it.